flowplayer/wordpress-flowplayer/readme.txt

 If you want to load the Flowplayer assets (JS, CSS and SWF) for your site then you can download the files from [your account](http://flowplayer.org/account/).
 Create a new folder `flowplayer-commercial` in `wp-content`.
 Place the files in this new folder.
 The option in the settings to use Floplayer CDN should be disabled.

-= API Issues? =
+= Flowplayer Designer API Issues? =

-If you are unable to conect to the Flowplayer Designer videos, make sure you are conected to the internet and are logined in.
-You can add your username and password in the Video Settings.
+If you are unable to connect to the Flowplayer Designer API, make sure you are conected to the internet and that you are logged in.
+You can login in the Settings.

 = Known Flowplayer Issues? =